 Before joining Taylor Labor Law, Mr. Horlacher litigated high-conflict cases in Los Angeles’s Juvenile Dependency Court.
 As a trial attorney, Mr. Horlacher represented hundreds of clients in cases involving serious allegations, including sexual abuse, domestic violence, and substance abuse.
-Mr. Horlacher argued cases before the Court every day for two years, took many cases to trial each week, and helped hundreds of families from our most vulnerable communities.
+Mr. Horlacher argued cases before the Court every day for two years, adjudicated approximately two dozen bench trials, and helped hundreds of families from our most vulnerable communities.

 Mr. Horlacher graduated with Honors from the University of Southern California, Gould School of Law, where he was awarded his Juris Doctor Degree.
-As a law student, Mr. Horlacher clerked for Hon.
+As a law student, Mr. Horlacher served as a summer clerk for Hon.
 Margaret A. Nagle (Ret.) in the United States District Court, Central District of California.
 Mr. Horlacher also clerked for the Los Angeles County District Attorney, Organized Crime Division.

 Mr. Horlacher is licensed to practice law in the State of California.
 He is also admitted to the United States District Court, Central District.

-During his free time, Mr. Horlacher enjoys creative writing, photography, and exploring Los Angeles.
+During his free time, Mr. Horlacher enjoys photography and exploring Los Angeles.